dora-rs/dora/README.md

 This project is in early development, and many features have yet to be implemented with breaking changes.
 Please don't take for granted the current design.

+`dora` primary support is with `Linux` ( Ubuntu 20.04 and Ubuntu 22.04 ) as it is the primary OS for both Cloud and small computers.
+If you wish to use `dora` with another OS, please compile from source.

 ---
 ## 📖 Documentation